How to Get Vinyl to Stick to Wood

 You can make both indoor and outdoor signs with vinyl and wood.
 This article will guide you on how to apply vinyl on wood and how to get vinyl to stick to wood long-term.
 If you are ready, keep reading!

-Applying Vinyl on Wood
+Applying Vinyl On Wood

 Many crafters and even business owners turn to vinyl for their wood signs instead of paint.
 This has been the trend for quite some time now.
 The reasons for this shift outway the preference for painted signs.
 Crafters and business owners can save money and time with vinyl.